raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

      \])\z
 ```

 The "regular expression" (or "regex") programming tool evolved as a practical application for [Regular Expressions][regular expression], a concept discovered by Stephen Cole Kleene, who was exploring [Regular Languages].
-Regular Expressions in the computer science sense are a tool for descriibing Regular Languages: Any well-formed regular expressions describes a regular Language, and every regular language can be described by a regular expression.
+Regular Expressions in the computer science sense are a tool for describing Regular Languages: Any well-formed regular expression describes a regular language, and every regular language can be described by a regular expression.

 [Regular Languages]: https://en.wikipedia.org/wiki/Regular_language
 [regular expression]: https://en.wikipedia.org/wiki/Regular_expression#Formal_language_theory